 Physical and Speech Rehabilitation is highly recommended after a stroke treatment and can be provided at a local hotel facility upon request.
 We can also assist you in finding certified physical or speech rehabilitation with an accredited therapist in your home country, depending on where you live.
 Medical visas and accommodations for an extended stay at serviced apartments are provided upon request.

 Due to varying severity, our medical team must review the patient’s medical records and diagnostic imaging results.
 Once the medical review is complete, we can determine whether the patient is a good candidate and provide a fixed cost for the treatment.
 To help us make an accurate assessment and provide a detailed treatment plan, our medical staff will need to review the recent medical records, including any imaging results from Brain radiology scans.
-(Test Results less than three months old are required for treatment evaluation)
+(Test Results less than three months old are required for treatment evaluation.)

 To begin the medical evaluation for our multi-stage stroke treatment, please contact us today.